 Downtown Owen Sound

-This area is filled with independent character and boutique charm.
+This area is filled with character and charm.
 In the summer, the leafy sidewalks are accompanied by vibrant flowers along the city streets.
-During winter, Downtown comes alive with the Festival of Northern Lights sparkling across the shops.
+During winter, downtown comes alive with the Festival of Northern Lights sparkling across the shops.
 Many of the stores take great pride in their heritage and architecture, featuring bright murals and public art on their buildings.
 Pick up a copy of the Historic Walking Tour to find them all.

 Owen Sound Harbour

 This area is the heart of the waterfront, serving as the gateway to Georgian Bay and beyond.
 For marine history buffs, visit the Community Waterfront Heritage Centre with displays on the long history of settlement and marine transport in the area.
 There are also plenty of places to fish, with some of the world’s largest rainbow trout caught in Owen Sound.

 With more than 40 hectares of gardens, playgrounds, streams and hiking trails, it is easy to forget you are still in the heart of the city.
 The park is also home to an open-air rink and bird sanctuary and resident swans.
 Within the park is a commemorative cairn to honour the significant Black History of Owen Sound.
 From 1830 until the end of the American Civil War, escaped slaves made the arduous journey across the Canada-U.S. border through the Underground Railroad.
 The last “terminal” of the railroad was the Village of Sydenham, which is now known as Owen Sound.
 It is one of many beautiful features in a city filled with history and community-spirit.

 Owen Sound is the largest regional centre on the Bruce Peninsula and a great place to base yourself for further exploration.
 Here are some starting points to launch your next visit.